Also known as: Beta-HCG - urine and Human chorionic gonadotropin - urine

 To collect a urine sample, you urinate into a special (sterile) cup.
 Home pregnancy tests require the test strip to be dipped into the urine sample or passed through the urine stream while urinating.
 Carefully follow package directions.

-Usually a first-morning sample (the first time you urinate in the morning) is best.
-This is because urine is the most concentrated and has enough HCG to be detected.
+Usually a urine sample taken the first time you urinate in the morning is best.
+This is when urine is the most concentrated and has enough HCG to be detected.

 No special preparation is needed.